 Can You Get The Same Cover From Short And Long-Term Motorcycle Insurance?

-In both cases, you can select the type and extent of coverage that you need.
+In both cases, you can select the type and extent of coverage you need.
 You can opt only to buy minimum liability insurance or a comprehensive policy that covers you for so much more than an accident.

 What Are The Benefits Of Monthly Insurance?